 Guest post by Watermark Plumbing & Draining

 The landlord is responsible for ensuring their property is in a safe state of repair and is suitable for tenants.
 But once a tenant moves in and signs an agreement, responsibility for maintenance is shared.

 The requirements around who will take responsibility for the issues that may arise during the tenancy term – and each person’s rights – should be laid out in the Residential Tenancy Agreement.

-During the lease term, it is the tenant’s responsibility to take good care of the property and maintain functional aspects.
+During the lease term, the tenant’s responsibility is to take good care of the property and maintain functional aspects.

 This includes being diligent in preventing issues from arising.
-For example, with regards to plumbing, the tenant should keep the property clean and be sure to not flush or wash things down drains that could cause blockages.
+For example, the tenant should keep the property clean and not flush or wash things down drains that could cause blockages.

 You might also like: